svank/constellation-sketcher/README.md

 * `ConstellationSketcher.getConstellation()`: Returns the name of the currently set constellation.

-When randomly choosing constellations, different weights can be assigned to each of four constellation categories, which have been chosen based on the judgment of this northen-hemisphere author.
+When randomly choosing constellations, different weights can be assigned to each of four constellation categories, which have been chosen based on the judgment of this northern-hemisphere author.
 Category membership is listed at the bottom of this README.
 The categories are:

 * *Popular*: well-known constellations.
 Default weight: 2